 - The at-fault driver’s insurance company offers a settlement well below what is fair

 - The at-fault driver was uninsured or under-insured

 - An attorney will not accept your case

 Texas small claims lawsuits are heard in Justice courts, with jurisdiction to hear cases up to $10,000.

 If you decide to file a lawsuit in small claims court, you must sue the driver who caused the accident and not their insurance company.

 For more information on filing a small claims lawsuit in Texas, visit How to Sue in Small Claims Court.

 To locate the Small Claims Court closest to you, visit the Texas State Law Library section Filing Information for Select Texas Counties.

 In property damage and personal injury claims, each state has a statutory period of time in which a victim has to either settle their claim or file a lawsuit.
 That period of time is called the “Statute of Limitations.”

-If you’re the victim and you fail to settle your claim with the at-fault driver’s insurance company within the statute of limitations period, you lose your legal right to pursue that at-fault driver for compensation.
+If you’re the victim and you fail to settle your claim with the at-fault driver’s insurance company within the statute of limitations period, you lose your legal right to pursue the at-fault driver or the insurance company for compensation.